 You must complete the Transportation Security Administration application and hold a commercial driver license or instruction permit before visiting a Fingerprinting Agent.

-Fingerprints must be taken and submitted through the TSA's Authorized Fingerprinting Agent, Integrated Biometric Technology.
+Fingerprints must be taken and submitted through the TSA's Authorized Fingerprinting Agent, IdentoGO.
 Fingerprints taken by law enforcement or through a private vendor will not be accepted.

-Visit the TSA page for locations for the most current addresses.
-If you are traveling through other states, you may go to any authorized TSA agent for fingerprinting.
+Visit the Universal Enrollment Center Locator for locations.
+If you are traveling through other states, you may go to any authorized center for fingerprinting.

 Once printed, wait for notification from the Transportation Security Administration before visiting the DMV.
 We will not administer the Hazardous Materials knowledge test or issue the endorsement unless an “Approved” status is received from TSA.
 There is no grace period.